sairohitha-balam/Voicebot/README.md

 * **Function Calling & Tool Use:** Integrate external APIs to give the bot real-world capabilities, like fetching the live weather from a weather API.
 * **Personalization:** Allow users to choose different voices, speaking rates, or even bot personalities by dynamically altering the system prompt.
 * **"Wake Word" Activation:** Implement a "Hey Gemini" wake word to activate the bot without needing to click a button.
+* **Multilingual Support:** Leverage the Gemini API's multilingual capabilities to allow users to converse in different languages.
+* **User Authentication:** Add a login system to save conversation histories and user preferences across sessions.